SamuelFLM/AppRecipe/README.md

 Search and Discover: Find recipes based on ingredients you have, or explore new dishes from various cuisines.
 Step-by-Step Guides: Each recipe comes with detailed instructions and images to guide you through the cooking process.
 Save and Share: Save your favorite recipes for easy access and share them with friends and family.
-Personalized Recommendations: Get recipe suggestions tailored to your taste preferences.
+Personalized Recommendations: Get recipe suggestions tailored to your taste preferences..
 Join us on this gastronomic journey and bring out the chef in you with our .NET MAUI recipe app!
 Happy cooking! 🍽️

 ## Interface: